It has cooked hundreds of meals.

 And that’s the wonderful lessons from a pot.
 Hang onto whatever you can for as long as you can.
 Ask yourself how vital it is to have the newest of gadgets that offer more but don’t last.

 Think of the consequences of every purchase – the energy used to make and transport it, the money it costs you to buy.
-And how it effects our world when you throw it away for the next new thing.
+And how it affects our world when you throw it away for the next new thing.

 For some really cute ideas for reusing plastic bottles and keeping them away from landfill and oceans, come back for this week’s Wacky Wednesday project.